swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift.
 And if the C++ type has a destructor, Swift will call the destructor when a Swift value of such type is destroyed.

-Currently C++ structures and classes with a deleted copy constructor are not available in Swift.
-Non-copyable C++ structures or classes that also have a move constructor will be available in a future version of Swift.
+C++ structures and classes with a deleted copy constructor are represented as non-copyable Swift types (`~Copyable`).

 Some C++ types are always passed around using a pointer or a reference in C++.
 As such it might not make sense to map them to value types in Swift.
 These